NaN-D0/thevoid/README.md

-the void
+THE VOID

-a place to reflect on the human condition together
+a place to reflect on the human condition

-*coming soon to a reality near you

 don't stare too long